ChinChangYang/OptimalKalmanFilter/Problem3/readme.txt

 	min min max f(w, Kf, Sys)
 	 w  Kf  Sys

-The results can be found in
+The results can be found in XXX.mat.
-minminmax_results_by_minmaxtcjadebin_20131016.mat.

-Note: w in [0.7, 1.3]

 ===========================================================================